section-engineering-education/engineering-education/content/articles/using-c#-to-demonstrate-lock-in-thread/index.md

 ### Working of lock keyword in C#
 This section will look at the C# equivalent of a lock.
 This is to learn how locks operate in C#.
 - Using a lock restricts concurrent access to a code block.
 This is to prevent other threads from interfering.
-- To prevent other threads from interfering with the locked one, they must wait or be halted until it is done.
+- To prevent other threads from interfering with the locked one, they must wait or halt until it is done.
 - The use of a lock to manage threads is faster and more pleasant.
 - The lock is released once the current thread ends, enabling fresh threads to execute.